wp-plugins/contus-hd-flv-player/readme.txt

 * WordPress: 2.8 or newer

 = Basic Installation =
-1. Download and unzip the current version of the HDFLVPlayer plugin.
+1. Download and unzip the current version of the HD FLV Video Player plugin.
-2. Transfer the entire hdflvplugin directory to your `/wp-content/plugins/` directory
+2. Transfer the entire hd flv plugin directory to your /wp-content/plugins/ directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the FLV Player plugin through the 'Plugins' menu in WordPress
 4. That's it!
 You're done.

 == Other Notes ==